 Magna-Tiles vs Magformers: What Makes Them Similar and What Sets Them Apart

 Magna Tiles have flat sides allowing them to stand on their own.
 They incorporate cool features such as sounds, lights, motion, and can even be remote-controlled.

-Magformer tiles feature an open-end design and rounded sides so they can’t stand up on their own.
+Magformer tiles, as a notable alternative to MagnaTiles feature an open-end design and rounded sides so they can’t stand up on their own.
 They, however, give kids more options to create different shapes.
 It’s safe to say while both tiles are engaging, the Magformers take the cup where flexibility and versatility are concerned.